damianhakert/damianhakert.github.io/source/handbook/support/onboarding.md

 ---
 layout: markdown_page
-title: Support Team
+title: Service Engineer Onboarding
 ---

-# Interactions within the Support Team

-## Expectations of the support team
+# Expectations of the support team

 As members of the support team we are the first to interact with someone when they have a problem or question.
 As such it is up to us to represent the company and make sure we present ourselves properly.
 Therefore we are